 How long does an EPC last?

 Once your EPC has been issued, it is then valid for ten years.
-Once it runs out, you do not need to get a new one unless you are entering a new tenancy with new tenants or selling the property.
+When it runs out, you do not need a new one unless you are entering a new tenancy with new tenants or selling the property.

-Your EPC will also come with a recommendation report containing advice and improvements that will make your property more energy-efficient.
+Your EPC also includes a recommendation report containing advice and improvements to make your property more energy-efficient.
 Your assessor’s suggestions may include:

 - Installing cavity wall and loft insulation